AIO1/ECSPrimengTable/README.md

       checkboxSelector: {
         enabled: true,
         // header: "Selected", // Uncomment to change header
-        // alignmentRight: false, // Uncomment to change the location of the column
+        // positionRight: false, // Uncomment to change the location of the column
         // width: 150, // Uncomment to change column width in px
         // frozen: true, // Uncomment to change frozen status
         // resizable: false, // Uncomment to change column resize behaviour
-        // enabledCondition: (rowData) => (rowData.canBeDeleted === true) // Uncomment to evaluate if the checkbox should be enabled in a row
+        // enabledCondition: (rowData) => (rowData.canBeDeleted === true), // Uncomment to evaluate if the checkbox should be enabled in a row
-      }
+        // horizontalAlignment: DataAlignHorizontal.Right, // Uncomment to change the horizontal aligment of the checkbox
+        // verticalAlignment: DataAlignVertical.Top  // Uncomment to change the vertical aligment of the checkbox }
     }
   });